 Parshuram means Rama with an axe.
 Thus, Bhagwan Shri Parshuram carries an axe in his hand, a weapon which symbolizes truth, courage and the destruction of vanity or pride.

 It is believed that on this day he descended on Earth to save it from the barbarity of the Kshatriyas.
 Parshuram had immense knowledge, was a great warrior and lived for the benefit of mankind.
-His character seems flawless in the ancient religious texts.
+His character seems flawless in ancient religious texts.

 It is believed that unlike the other avatars of Lord Vishnu, Parshuram is immortal and resides in the mountains.
 Thus, he is not worshipped as Ram or Krishna.